canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 All open source software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) can be used without modifications as long as its use is compliant with its terms and conditions.
 Using open source software without modifications for internal (within the Government of Canada) and for public facing applications does not require that code be shared back.
+This is also true for combination of open source software to build a client facing application or open source software used for development (ex.: database, programming language, ..).
+If you are writing source code, see [Standard for Publishing Open Source Code](publishing-open-source-code.md).

 **note:** notices for use?